prplecake/jrgnsn.net/diet.md

   derivatives of such;
 * I do not consume eggs.

 Most everything else is generally fine.
+If you are unsure, please ask.
-I fully understand this can potentially make finding a location challenging.
+Make no assumptions.
+I am fully aware this can make finding a location challenging.
+[VeganMSP.com](https://veganmsp.com) might be some help.

 ---